 Traditional Stretched Canvas: the pre-primed canvas is stretched across and attached (side-stapled) to the sides of wooden stretcher bars using staples.
 Artists create their paintings on top of the canvas surface.
 The sides of the canvas are left raw or unpainted.
 Paintings composed on traditional canvas will require a frame before being displayed.

 Gallery Wrap Stretched Canvas: the pre-primed canvas fabric is stretched across and wrapped around the wood stretcher bars.
 It is attached to the back of the stretcher bars using staples (back-stapled) or spline.
 Gallery-wrapped stretched canvas allows artists to paint on the sides or edges of the canvas and to hang it without a frame.

 Neither gallery-wrapped nor traditional stretched canvas is superior.
 Some artists and collectors prefer the look of framed art, while others prefer the more contemporary look of unframed art.

 Canvas Panel Board is:

-- a rigid surface covered with primed canvas glued onto cardboard.
+- a rigid surface covered with primed canvas glued onto heavy-duty, lightweight cardboard.

-- easier to store and travel with since it takes up less room than stretched canvases.
+- approximately 1/8″ thick and takes up less room than stretched canvases.

-- also is more durable and less easily damaged than stretched canvases.
+- more durable, resistant to warping, and less fragile than stretched canvas.

 - preferred by many artists for their smaller paintings.